darobin/locale-host/README.md

 - baseHost (required).
 This is the host without the locale subdomain.
 If you want en.example.org, then this is "example.org".
 - locales (required).
 This is an array of the locales that you accept in your application.
+- port.
+If specified, redirects to a host using a specific port.
+If unspecified you simply get port-less redirects.
 - https (defaults to false).
 Indicates whether you're using HTTPS (and therefore redirects should be to https:// URIs).
 This *may* be autodetected in the future (if possible).
 - defaultLocale.
 The default locale to redirect to for requests that don't have a locale.
 A simple string that